marlonjohnynion/ninjaengineers/readme.md

 </p>
 ## About Me:
 - 🏦 I am a Software Engineer with focus on systems design and implementation
+- ❤️ I love writing code in TypeScript and Dart

 ## Some Stats About Me
 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=ninjaengineers&theme=dark)](https://git.io/streak-stats)